News

 - Partnerships: Connecting SeaGL with other groups, organizations, and sponsors.

-- Policy & Protocol: Making sure there are rules place keep SeaGL a safer space.
+- Policy & Protocol: Making sure there are rules in place to keep SeaGL a safer space.

 - Programming & Flow: Packing the SeaGL program with amazing content.